basantmandal/HK2_Vagrant_Magento2.4.5/README VagrantAppHub.md

 # HK2 Vagrant Magento2.4.5

 ## Introduction
 This Box is fully compatible for Magento 2.4.5.
 Includes Screenshot and Vagrantfile on how to use it.
+Detailed Information can be found at - [https://github.com/basantmandal/HK2_Vagrant_Magento2.4.5](https://github.com/basantmandal/HK2_Vagrant_Magento2.4.5)

+## Prerequisites
+Vagrant

 ## Box Contains :-
 - Ubuntu 22.04